 “With the internet just a few taps away on a variety of devices, my learning isn’t limited to formal settings like classrooms or conferences.
 Moments to learn are all around us, and with access, drive, and opportunity, I strive to be a life-long learner.”

-Julie Neisler, Ph.D., is a Quantitative Researcher for the Learning Sciences Research team.
+Julie Neisler, Ph.D., is Director, Quantitative Research & Data Science for the Learning Sciences Research team.
 After several years as a practitioner in student affairs in higher education, Julie sought to pursue her passion for research by earning her doctorate in Measurement, Quantitative Methods, & Learning Sciences from the University of Houston.
 She is excited to apply her knowledge of rigorous data collection methodologies, analytic techniques for institutional data, and collaborative relationship building to support the efforts of institutions, educators, and students.
 Additionally, she has authored numerous peer-reviewed journal articles that focus on areas of homelessness, health disparities, and social justice, intersectional topics that influence education and society nationwide.
 Julie earned her Masters in Higher Education from Florida State University and double-majored at UNC Chapel Hill for a BA in Psychology and Management & Society.